 The short answer here is yes.
 And, ok, we’re an SEO agency so obviously we think it’s important, but remember this.
 There are lifetimes of video footage on the internet.
 Millenia.
 Applying SEO tactics gives you a much better shot of being the one at the top.

 That means building an SEO strategy, researching keywords, and writing great titles, metadata and video descriptions.
-This helps search engines understand what your video is about, so it knows when to include it as a relevant search result; where it will be found by the people you want to watch it.
+Doing the groundwork helps search engines understand what your video is about, so it will be included it as a relevant search result; where it will be found by the people you want to watch it.

 How do I include a call to action in my video?